deadex-ng/apzu-muzima-forms/README.md

 There are a number of things that we need to know before we upload the form.

 1. Form Definition

 The form definition is the encounter for the particular form.

 2. Name and Version

-   If you select the form definition, the name and version are automatically field.
+If you select the form definition, the name and version are automatically filled.

 3. Discriminator

 Our form is a follow-up encounter, we need to select `json-encounter` as the discriminator.

 4. Click `Click here to select file` to select your form and click on `Upload`.